core-wg/core-responses/draft-ietf-core-responses.md

 The term "byte" is used in its now customary sense as a synonym for "octet".

-Terms used in this draft:
+Terms used in this specification:

 Non-traditional response:
 : A response that is not the single response generated for a request received